uswds/uswds-site/_components/form-controls/05-date-picker.md

 {:.usa-content-list}

-- **Additional component procedures.**  There are static procedures available that can update the component after initialization.
-These procedures are in addition to the primary methods referenced in the  <a href="{{ site.baseurl }}/documentation/developers/#js-customization">JS customization</a>
+- **Additional component procedures.**  The following static procedures update the component after initialization.
+These are in addition to the primary methods referenced in the <a href="{{ site.baseurl }}/documentation/developers/#js-customization">JS customization</a> documentation.

 | procedure | parameters | effect |
 | --- | --- | ---
-enable | .usa-date-picker element | The date picker component will be enabled. disable | .usa-date-picker element | The date picker component will be disabled / readonly.
+enable | .usa-date-picker element | The date picker component will be enabled. disable | .usa-date-picker element | The date picker component will be disabled/readonly.

 </div>
     <h4 class="usa-heading">Package information</h4>